Student Paper Competition

 Submit an Entry Online

-Entries in the Student Paper Competition must be submitted by April 12, 2013, 11:59 p.m., Pacific Daylight Time.
+Entries in the Student Paper Competition must be submitted by a couple of weeks before the conference (date to be announced).
 The paper will be uploaded as a document file; the type of that file must be .doc, .docx, or .pdf.
 Fill out the following form, making sure to select the document file in which you have prepared your paper, and then click on the Submit button.
 Items marked with an asterisk () are required.

 Criteria for Evaluation of Student Papers